• Questions

 Partners Community Health, the not-for-profit organization that will operate the long-term care homes, announced the name of the two homes as Wellbrook Place.
 Click here to learn more about Wellbrook Place and the naming process of the homes: Announcing New Name For Partners Community Health Long-Term Care Homes On Speakman Drive - Partners Community Health.

-Wellbrook Place, the long-term care homes at 2180 Speakman Drive, will be operated by Partners Community Health, a new not-for-profit organization focused on bringing health care services together around the needs of people living in Mississauga and West Toronto.
+Wellbrook Place, the long-term care homes at 2180 Speakman Drive, will be operated by Partners Community Health, a new, independent not-for-profit organization focused on bringing health care services together around the needs of people living in Mississauga

-• Two units specially-designed to safely care for people who live with advanced dementia (Behavioural Support Units);
+• Two units specially-designed to safely care for people who live with advanced dementia (Enhanced Supportive Neighborhoods);

-• A dialysis program for LTC residents and members of the community living with chronic kidney disease; and,
+• A dialysis program, adjacent to the long-term care home and operated by THP to support LTC residents living with chronic kidney disease; and,

-• Virtual models of care will be used to connect the homes’ primary care model to hospital specialists at Trillium Health Partners, increasing the quality of resident care.
+• Virtual models of care will be used to connect the homes to hospital specialists at THP, increasing the quality of resident care.

 As part of the planning and design stages of the Wellbrook Place development Trillium Health Partners completed light, shadow and traffic studies that were submitted to the City of Mississauga.